xorasysgen/eureka-server/README.md

 https://blog.heroku.com/using_netflix_zuul_to_proxy_your_microservices
 https://spring.io/guides/gs/routing-and-filtering/

+# Zuul
-#Zuul is a JVM-based router and server side load balancer by Netflix.
+1. Zuul is a JVM-based router and server side load balancer by Netflix.
-#Using Netflix Zuul to Proxy your Microservices
+2. Using Netflix Zuul to Proxy your Microservices

 Routing is an integral part of a microservice architecture.
 For example, /api/users is mapped to the user service and /api/shop is mapped to the shop service.
 Zuul is a JVM-based router and server side load balancer by Netflix.